Jan 26, 2012

 One the blog readers mentioned in a comment that she would like to know about internet connection here.
 Strange enough but it varies depending on the device, carrier, and place!

 Ok, let's figure out where you are...
 If you are staying in a hotel, unfortunately you will not get a free wi-fi access.
 You will be charged, and most probably, a lot.
 So, just skip it unless you are in an emergency.
-I now know of only one hotel that is currently providing wi-fi for free.
-It is the InterContinental Almaty, IHG.
+I know that InterContinental Almaty and Holiday Inn Almaty (InterContinental Hotels Group) are offering free wi-fi with certain speed/traffic limits.

 Let's look for other possible places to get connected and let your facebook friends know of your recent updates.
 First choice is finding a free wi-fi spot.
 Cafes, restaurants, malls, wherever you see "free wi-fi" icon.
 Some places have restricted access to clients only, in this case you need to request for a password.
 Connection is not always perfect, though.